domsson/twircclient/README.md

 ./build-shared
 ```

-3. Go over to the `twircclient` directory and copy the compiled library files into its `inc` directory:
+3. Install `libtwirc`.
+This will vary depending on your distro and machine, as the include paths aren't the same for all.
+You'll have to look up where your distro wants shared library and header files.
+In any case, after copying the files to their appropriate directories, you should call `ldconfig` so that your system learns about the new library.
+For my amd64 Debian install, this does the trick (requires super user permissions):

 ```
-cd ../twircclient/
+cp lib/libtwirc.so /usr/lib/x86_64-linux-gnu/
-cp ../libtwirc/lib/* ./inc/
+cp lib/libtwirc.h /usr/include/
+ldconfig -v -n /usr/lib
 ```

-4. Create a token file and place your [Twitch oauth token](https://twitchapps.com/tmi/) in there:
+4. Go over to the `twircclient` directory, create a token file and place your [Twitch oauth token](https://twitchapps.com/tmi/) in there:

 ```
+cd ../twircclient
 touch token
 echo "oauth:YOUR-TOKEN-HERE" > token
 ```